Bruins–Canadiens rivalry: 1955: Violence leads to Richard Riot

-The March 16 hearing was attended by the on-ice officials, Richard, Laycoe, Montreal Assistant General Manager Ken Reardon, Boston General Manager Lynn Patrick, Montreal Head Coach Dick Irvin and NHL referee-in-chief Carl Voss.
+The March 16 hearing was attended by the on-ice officials, Richard, Laycoe, Montreal assistant general manager Ken Reardon, Boston general manager Lynn Patrick, Montreal head coach Dick Irvin and NHL referee-in-chief Carl Voss.
 In his defence, Richard contended that he was dazed and thought Thompson was one of Boston's players.
 He did not deny punching or attacking Laycoe.
 After the hearing, Campbell issued a 1,200-word statement to the press and said that "Richard will be suspended from all games both league and playoff for the balance of the current season."
 The suspension—the longest for an on-ice incident ever issued by Campbell in his 31 years as League president—was considered by many in Montreal to be unjust and severe.
 No sooner had the judgment been handed out than the NHL office (then located in Montreal) was deluged with hundreds of calls from enraged fans, many of whom made death threats to Campbell.

 Campbell stood firm, however, and moreover announced that he would be attending the Canadiens' next home game against the Detroit Red Wings on March 17.
 Midway into the first period, Campbell arrived with his fiancée.
 Outraged Canadiens fans immediately began pelting them with eggs, vegetables and various debris, with more being thrown at him each time the Red Wings scored, building up a 4–1 lead on Montreal.
 The continuous pelting of various objects stopped when a tear gas bomb was set off inside the Forum not far from where Campbell was sitting.
 The Forum was ordered evacuated and Campbell ruled the game forfeited to the Red Wings.

 That was the last straw for Canadiens fans, as a riot ensued outside the Forum, causing $500,000 in damage to the neighbourhood and the Forum itself.
 Hundreds of stores were looted and vandalized within a 15-block radius of the Forum.
 Twelve policemen and 25 civilians were injured.
 The riot continued well into the night, with police arresting people by the truckload.
 Local radio stations, which carried live coverage of the riot for over seven hours, had to be forced off the air.
-The riot was eventually over at 3 a.m., leaving Montreal's Rue Ste-Catherine a mess.
+The riot was eventually over at 3 a.m., leaving Montreal's Rue Ste-Catherine in shambles.

 The suspension came when Richard was leading the NHL in scoring and the Canadiens were battling the Detroit Red Wings for first place.
 Richard's suspension cost him the 1954–55 scoring title, the closest he ever came to winning it, and the Canadiens first place; on the final day of the season, the Canadiens lost to the Red Wings, 6–0.
 When Richard's teammate Bernie Geoffrion surpassed Richard in scoring on the last day of the regular season, the Canadiens' fans booed him.